September 10, 2020 |

 DAM helps enterprise business teams better understand the ROI of the content their organization distributes through analysis and reporting capabilities.

-DAM helps marketing teams improve overall performance and productivity by enabling simple management, scaling, and reuse of content.
+DAM for marketing helps teams improve overall performance and productivity by enabling simple management, scaling, and reuse of content.
 This improves the team’s agility when responding to evolving customer needs.

 The benefits of a DAM extend across the business.
 Yet there are other adjacent solutions—ones that focus on a single strategic element—in which your organization may have already invested or is considering.